Waystar Holding Corp. research snapshot

 Business essence

-Waystar sells cloud-based software that helps healthcare providers get paid faster and more accurately.
-Customers, including hospitals, physician groups, and health systems, pay because the platform reduces denied claims, streamlines patient payments, and automates revenue cycle processes that were previously manual and error-prone.
+Waystar sells cloud-based software that helps healthcare providers get paid faster, more accurately, and at a lower cost to collect.
+Providers, including hospitals, health systems, physician groups, and payers, pay because the platform automates claims, eligibility, denials, patient payments, and revenue cycle workflows that were previously manual and error-prone.
+The model is mission-critical, data-rich, and recurring.

 Moat